I often get asked why we moved our little operation to Portugal.

 ("When I work fourteen hours a day, seven days a week, I tend to get lucky." - Armand Hammer)

-A cherry on the cake: Amarante has been UNESCO's Cit of Music since 2017. |
+Amarante has been UNESCO's City of Music since 2017. |

 Music is what we do...